-Phone: (684) 699-9155 extension 376 or 252-9262 from Monday-Friday, 8:00 a.m. - 4:00 p.m., Email: vana@amsamoa.edu
+Phone: (684) 699-9155 extension 362 from Monday-Friday, 8:00 a.m. - 4:00 p.m., or 252-9262 (24hrs. hotline) Email: yana@amsamoa.edu

 Student Employment and Training Center

 The purpose of the on-campus Student Employment and Training Center is to provide temporary employment to students while pursuing their academic career at ASCC.
 While the period of employment is short and temporary in nature, the lifetime experience gained will enable students to know what is expected of them and be able to transition into the workforce will ease.